 (2) Honorarium for a research paper , and

-Note 1 : These may be applied if the researcher comes from a developing country or the focus of the research is related to developing countries, and not receiving other scholarships.
+Note 1 : These are applied if the researcher is from a developing country or the focus of the research is related to developing issues, and not receiving any other scholarships.

-Note 2 : Monthly maintenance allowance and honorarium are paid in yen or dollars the following month.
+Note 2 : Monthly maintenance allowance and honorarium are paid in JPY or USD the following month.

 |8.
 Selection Process|

-Screening is carried out by the PRI through document reviews.
-Candidates will be notified of their selection results directly by the PRI by mid-February.
-For FY2018, we plan to accept a few visiting scholars.
+The screening is carried out by the PRI through the application review.
+Candidates will be notified of their selection results directly by the PRI by the mid-February.
+For FY2019, we plan to accept a few visiting scholars.

 |For all information please contact:|